There’s an erroneous belief floating around that SEO is dead. (A Google search for “SEO is dead” offers 31,700,000 results.)

 Over-optimizing for a keyword

-It used to be that the more keywords you had per page, the higher your page would rank.
+In the past, the more keywords you had per page, the higher your page would rank.
 But as search engines become more sophisticated (and searching methods change), the new goal is to understand the intent behind the keywords.
 Optimize your site to offer a better user experience and more valuable content that answers users’ questions.

 Forgetting about the people